NVIDIA/TensorRT-LLM/docs/source/advanced/batch-manager.md

 The scheduler policy helps the batch manager adjust how requests are scheduled for execution.
-The batch manager can try to maximize the utilization of the GPUs by aggressively scheduling requests (`schedulerPolicy` set to `MAX_UTILIZATION`) at the risk of having to pause requests if it runs short on memory for KV caches.
+The batch manager can try to maximize the utilization of the GPUs by aggressively scheduling requests (`SchedulerConfig::capacitySchedulerPolicy` set to `kMAX_UTILIZATION`) at the risk of having to pause requests if it runs short on memory for KV caches.
 Note that any paused request will be automatically resumed and the only user-visible effect may be increased latency.
 It can also adopt a more conservative approach and schedule requests only when it knows that the memory allocation will be sufficient to process all active requests even in the worst case of KV cache consumption.
-That mode corresponds to a `schedulerPolicy` set to `GUARANTEED_NO_EVICT`.
+That mode corresponds to a `SchedulerConfig::capacitySchedulerPolicy` set to `kGUARANTEED_NO_EVICT`.

 The `GptManager`'s worker thread terminates when the `GptManager` destructor is called and there are no more active requests.